-Marketing is essentially both an art and a science, which many takes years to master.
+Marketing is essentially both an art and a science, which may take years to master.
 Notwithstanding the difficulty at hand, you can hardly avoid venturing into restaurant marketing, since it is one of the most lucrative ways by which you can attract crowds through the doors of your restaurant.
-You must also remember, that it is not only new restaurants that need an aggressive marketing.
+You must also remember, that it is not only new restaurants that need aggressive marketing.
 Since new restaurants are cropping up every day, if you don’t market your 2 or 3 years old restaurant well enough, you will go out of sight and hence out of mind for your customers.
+Thus regardless of whether you are new or an old, your restaurant marketing campaigns must be centred around creating a recall value of your brand.

 Types of Restaurant Marketing Campaigns